Nutlope/notesGPT/README.md

 - [x] Navigate to new route with the note ID when it's created
 - [x] Finalize the quick-check page while fetching from the DB
 - [x] Keep going over dyanmic route starting line 134 to cleanup then move mobile and desktop into separate components
+- [x] Move action items to their own table in the schema
 - [ ] Finalize the action items page while fetching from DB
 - [ ] Make action items work when you click them they should be deleted and animate out
-  - [ ] Also move action items to their own table in the schema
+- [ ] Implement the dashboard fetching all notes + ability to delete notes

+## v1.7 - cleanup

 - [ ] Add dropdown to profile header where folks can sign in and sign out.
-- [ ] Implement the dashboard deleting notes

-## v1.7 - cleanup

 - [ ] Add architecture diagram to the README
 - [ ] Add how it works section to landing page and decrease font for everything
 - [ ] Add appropriate loading and error states